 In a 1950 letter to AEC, Mallinckrodt summarized AEC's tolerance levels in the postwar era, as given in the table below (MCW 1950t).
-In MCW (MCW 1950I), Mallinckrodt suggested that AEC use absolute units instead of tolerance units to report exposures because the tolerance values were apt to change with time and this lead to confusion in interpreting older records.
+Mallinckrodt (MCW 1950l) suggested that AEC use absolute units instead of tolerance units to report exposures because the tolerance values were apt to change with time and this could lead to confusion in interpreting older records.